-- 1.2.1 General Courses of Fire: - 1.2.1.1 Short Courses Must not require more than 5 rounds to complete for Manual Action Bolt Division, and 10 rounds for Manual Action Contemporary and Semi Auto Divisions.
-If 2 hits per paper target are required, the number of rounds is increased to 10.
+- 1.2.1 General Courses of Fire: - 1.2.1.1 Short Courses Must not require more than 12 rounds to complete.
+Course design and construction must not require more than 10 scoring hits from any single location or view.

-- 1.2.1.2 Medium Courses Must not require more than 10 rounds to complete.
-Course design and construction must normally not require more than 5 scoring targets to be shot from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view.
-With a minimum distance of 100 meters it can be required to shoot 8 scoring targets from a single location or view.
-If 2 hits per paper target are required, the number of maximum rounds to complete is increased to 20 and the maximum number of scoring hits from any single location or view is increased to 10 (16 for targets placed at more than 100 meters distance). - 1.2.1.3 Long Courses Must not require more than 20 rounds to complete.
-Course design and construction must normally not require more than 5 scoring targets to be shot from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view.
-With a minimum distance of 100 meters it can be required to shoot 8 scoring targets from a single location or view.
-If 2 hits per paper target are required, the number of maximum rounds to complete is increased to 40 and the maximum number of scoring hits from any single location or view is increased to 10 (16 for targets placed at more than 100 meters distance). - 1.2.1.4 The approved balance for an IPSC sanctioned match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course (see Approved Stage Ratios in Appendix A4). - 1.2.1.5 Option 2 and/or Option 3 rifle ready conditions (see Chapter 8), should not be required for more than 25% of the courses of fire in a match. - 1.2.1.6 The recommended balance for a Level III or higher IPSC Rifle match with regards to target distance is: 40% of all targets to be less than 60 meters, 40% to be between 60 and 150 meters and 20% to be between 150 and 300 meters. - 1.2.1.7 The maximum target distance for IPSC Mini Targets used in IPSC Rifle matches is 200 meters. - 1.2.1.8 In order to help develop IPSC Rifle matches in Regions that currently do not have long distance ranges and find it difficult to comply with the recommended balance set out in Rule 1.2.1.6 above, an interested Region may apply once to the IPSC Executive Council for consent to run Level III matches in the Region.
-If granted, such consent will last for a period of one year from the date of the grant. - 1.2.1.9 IPSC Micro Targets can only be used to simulate IPSC Targets placed at 150 to 300 meters when the range does not allow targets to be placed at such distances.
-If IPSC Micro Targets are used under such circumstances, Rule 1.2.1.8 will apply. - 1.2.1.10 The target distance for IPSC Micro Targets used in IPSC Rifle matches is between 50 and 120 meters.

-1.2.2 Special Courses of Fire:

-- 1.2.2.1 Classifiers Courses of fire authorized by a Regional Director and/or IPSC, which are available to competitors seeking a regional and/or international classification.
+- 1.2.1.2 Medium Courses Must not require more than 24 rounds to complete.
+Course design and construction must not require more than 10 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.3 Long Courses Must not require more than 40 rounds to complete.
+Course design and construction must not require more than 10 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.4 The approved balance for an IPSC sanctioned match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course (see Approved Stage Ratios in Appendix A4). - 1.2.1.5 Option 2 and/or Option 3 firearm ready conditions (see Chapter 8), should not be required for more than 25% of the courses of fire in a match. - 1.2.1.6 The recommended balance for an IPSC Pistol Caliber Carbine match with regards to target distance is: 90% of all targets to be less than 50 meters and 10% to be between 50 and 100 meters.
+However, this does not apply if the same courses of fire are being used for an IPSC Pistol Caliber Carbine match held in conjunction with that of another discipline (e.g. handgun). - 1.2.1.7 The maximum target distance for IPSC Mini Targets used in IPSC Pistol Caliber Carbine matches is 50 meters. - 1.2.1.8 Where the physical dimensions of a range preclude the siting of targets at distances greater than 50 meters, it is recommended that the IPSC Micro Target be used (see Appendix B5). - 1.2.1.9 IPSC Micro Targets can only be used to simulate IPSC Targets placed at 50 to 100 meters when the range does not allow targets to be placed at such distances. - 1.2.1.10 The target distance for IPSC Micro Targets used in IPSC Pistol Caliber Carbine matches is between 20 and 40 meters. - 1.2.2 Special Courses of Fire: - 1.2.2.1 Classifiers Courses of fire authorized by a Regional Director and/or IPSC, which are available to competitors seeking a regional and/or international classification.
 Classifiers must be set up in accordance with these rules and be conducted strictly in accordance with the notes and diagrams accompanying them.
 Results must be submitted to the authorizing entity in the format required (with the applicable fees, if any), in order for them to be recognized. - 1.2.2.2 Shoot-Off An event conducted separately from a match.
 Two eligible competitors simultaneously engage two identical and adjacent target arrays in a process of one or more elimination bouts (see Appendix A3).
 It is recommended that metal targets be used, and that the final target for each competitor is set so that it overlaps that of the other competitor when struck down, with the winner being the competitor whose target is on the bottom.
-Each target array must not exceed 6 rounds for Manual Action Divisions, and 12 rounds for Semi Auto Divisions and each competitor may be required to perform a mandatory reload after shooting at his first target, and before he shoots at his final target.
+Each target array must not exceed 12 rounds and each competitor may be required to perform a mandatory reload after shooting at his first target, and before he shoots at his final target.
 Violations are subject to automatic forfeiture of the bout.